 One stumbling block is that families prefer to buy homes before the start of the new school year to avoid unsettling their child’s education.
-It is worth noting that after October the market tends to slow down in the build up to the festive season.
+It is worth noting that after October the market tends to slow down in the build-up to the festive season.

 Houses that are up for sale during the winter do attract some interest, although much of this is from those hoping to bag a bargain – particularly on houses that remain unsold from the spring and summer months.

-As winter is the season of slump for house sales, this is the time to consider any renovations.
+As winter is the season of a slump for house sales, this is the time to consider any renovations.
 Kitchen worktops suppliers Modern Worktops say that they see increases in buyers in winter, especially after the new year.

 If your patience lasts beyond Christmas, it is worth waiting for the optimism that New Year’s resolutions bring.
-January and February are very popular with first time buyers to begin their search.
+January and February are very popular with first-time buyers to begin their search.
 Hunting for a first house adds a little excitement to a rather dreary and uninspiring time of year.